A decoupled, stable, and second-order integrator for the Landau--Lifshitz--Gilbert equation with magnetoelastic effects

 In view of the upcoming analysis and for a better comparison with the methods from~\cite{bppr2013,normington2025decoupled}, we will use the two-step formulation~\eqref{eq:newmark_multi} of Newmark-$\beta$ scheme to compute the approximations $\{ \uu^i \}_{i=2}^N$.
 In the first step (initialization), we will compute $\uu^1$ by resorting to~\eqref{eq:newmark_disp}.

 \begin{remark}[relevant choices of the parameters $\beta$ and $\gamma$] We discuss some standard choices for the parameters $\beta$ and $\gamma$ considered in the literature:\\ (i) It is immediate that if we choose \(\beta = 0\) in~\eqref{eq:newmark_disp}, then the discretization is explicit for the displacement, and choosing any other \(\beta>0\) yields an implicit discretization.
 The velocity defined by~\eqref{eq:newmark_vel} is always explicit.
 We can rewrite the system of equations~\eqref{eq:newmark_disp}--\eqref{eq:newmark_vel} in terms of incremental and mean values~\cite{krenk2006energy} yielding

 For unconditional stability, we expect that \(\gamma \geq 1/2\) and \(\beta \geq \gamma/2 \geq 1/4\) are required to ensure the coefficients on the right-hand side are nonnegative~\cite[~Section 3.2]{krenk2006energy}.
-Choosing \(\beta>1/4\) introduces some phase error, as the period of oscillation is elongated.
-The scheme is second-order in time if and only if \(\gamma=1/2\), making this the natural choice for \(\gamma\).
+Choosing \(\gamma < 1/2\) requires imposing a CFL condition for stability~\cite{krenk2006energy}.\\ (ii) The scheme is second-order in time if and only if \(\gamma=1/2\), making this the natural choice for \(\gamma\).
 Choosing \(\gamma > 1/2\) yields numerical damping, and choosing \(\gamma < 1/2\) yields numerical amplification.
 For elastic systems it is sometimes desirable to include numerical dissipation to eliminate spurious higher order modes of oscillation that remain indefinitely.
 This is not as relevant for the magnetoelastic system considered in this work, as the LLG equation already includes a physical mechanism for energy dissipation.\\ (iii) Consider \(\gamma=1/2\).